njsmith/zs/doc/format.rst

     available libraries, so using this method adds 10-20 bytes of extra framing overhead.
 Fortunately the improved compression usually more than makes up for this.

+  * ``lzma2``: Block payloads are represented as raw LZMA2 bitstreams that can be decompressed using a dictionary size of :math:`2^22` bytes (i.e., 4 MiB).
+This means you can use the standard XZ presets 0 through 4, including the "extreme" 0e through 4e modes, but not higher.
+It also means that each decompression thread will need ~5 MiB of memory.
+Raw LZMA2 streams are ~0.5% smaller than XZ streams, so that's nice, but more importantly this dramatically reduces the requirements on readers -- e.g., it guarantees that the XZ Embedded edition will always be sufficient.

 * Metadata length (``u64le``): The length of the next field: